bigskysoftware/_hyperscript/www/docs.md

 ### <a name="variables_and_scope"></a>[Variables and Scope](#variables_and_scope)

-hyperscript has 3 kinds different variable scopes: local, element-scoped, and globals.
+hyperscript has 3 kinds different variable scopes: local, element-local, and globals.

 * Global variables are globally available (and should be used sparingly)
-* Element-scoped variables are local to the element they are declared on, but shared across all features and feature executions within that element
+* Element-local variables are scoped to the element they are declared on, but shared across all features and feature executions within that element
 * Local scoped variables are scoped to the currently executing event handler, etc